mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **tiledversion:** The Tiled version used to save the file (since Tiled 1.0.1).
 May be a date (for snapshot builds).
 -  **orientation:** Map orientation.
-Tiled supports "orthogonal", "isometric", "staggered" (since 0.9) and "hexagonal" (since 0.11).
+Tiled supports "orthogonal", "isometric", "staggered" and "hexagonal" (since 0.11).
 -  **renderorder:** The order in which tiles on tile layers are rendered.
    Valid values are ``right-down`` (the default), ``right-up``, ``left-down`` and ``left-up``.
-In all cases, the map is drawn row-by-row. (since 0.10, but only supported for orthogonal maps at the moment)
+In all cases, the map is drawn row-by-row. (only supported for orthogonal maps at the moment)
 -  **width:** The map width in tiles.
 -  **height:** The map height in tiles.
 -  **tilewidth:** The width of a tile.